 5.I eat the same as before (amount) – I had difficulties finishing half fo the plate = never

 6.Sexual life or sexual thought still brings me pleasure – I got quite surprised by this question, cuz only when I read it I realized I haven’t thought about sex this whole time so =rarely

 7. I noticed I lost weight – everyone around me was so happy with my new body so yes I lost some weight and I gained it all back when I got better (and my family made sure I know I looked better when I was severely depressed) = often

 8. I have troubles with constipation – I didn’t eat much so my body functions were disrupted as well = sometimes

-9.I have strong feelings of fast heartbeat – I was always aware of my own heart and most of the time I stayed focused on it and listening if it’s beating as it should, every missed beat would freak me out and my fear caused my heartbeat was fast most of the day= always
+9.I have strong feelings of fast heartbeat – I was always aware of my own heart and most of the time I stayed focused on it.
+Listening if it’s beating as it should.
+Every missed beat would freak me out and my fear caused my heartbeat was fast most of the day= always

 10.I get tired without apparent reason – reason being taking a shower or talking to a friend = always